 Those who attempt to defend the last Labour government's record on the NHS typically point to the increase in funding from 1999.
-But while some of that money did go to frontline care, this actually occurred only as a fortunate and transient trickle-down side effect of the real policies driving increased spending at that time: the likes of the Private Finance Initiative (PFI) that sought easy profit opportunities for big business by mortgaging NHS assets to private banking consortia.
+But while some of that money did go to frontline care, this actually occurred only as an accidental and temporary trickledown side effect of the real policies driving increased spending at that time: the likes of the Private Finance Initiative (PFI) that sought easy profit opportunities for big business by mortgaging NHS assets to private banking consortia.

-While the huge increase in public funding for the NHS (from \pounds 49bn in 1999/2000 to \pounds 119bn in 2009/10) that this covert privatisation process entailed was temporarily sustainable during the last decade's cheap credit boom, the capitalist economy's catastrophic tailspin into global recession means this is quite clearly no longer the case.
-This is the rationale behind the ongoing so-called 'Nicholson Challenge' for the NHS to make \pounds 20bn-worth of cuts in 'efficiency savings' by 2015.
+While the huge increase in public funding for the NHS (from £49bn in 1999/2000 to £119bn in 2009/10) that this covert privatisation process entailed was temporarily sustainable during the last decade's cheap credit boom, the capitalist economy's catastrophic tailspin into global recession means this is quite clearly no longer the case.

+This is the rationale behind the ongoing socalled 'Nicholson Challenge' for the NHS to make £20bn-worth of cuts in 'efficiency savings' by 2015.
+And let us remember that this target of £20bn was announced to leading NHS doctors before the ConDem government was elected - ie, by the last Labour government.

 If decency and common sense governed political decisions in Britain, these savings and more could easily be made by targeting the obvious source of the gross inefficiency that has caused NHS spending to spiral out of control in the first place: ie, by cancelling PFI debt and removing all private-sector involvement in the running of the NHS.
 But capitalism does not quite work that way; and so wards and whole hospitals are closed and clinical staff thrown out of work so that corporate interests can continue to profit out of the NHS.

 The media spin that persists in its weasel attempts to invert this reality, blaming spiralling NHS spending on an ageing population, or rising patient expectations, or the mythical 'inherent inefficiency of the public sector' should fool no-one.
 The US healthcare system is entirely privately-owned, and is the most expensive and inefficient in the developed world, costing \$6,719 per person per year while leaving 50+ million Americans uninsured and millions more seriously underinsured.